BradyBrenot/huestacean/README.md

 ### macOS
 Download the .app from [releases](https://github.com/BradyBrenot/huestacean/releases) and run it.
 So far it's only been tested on 10.11.6 on an old Macbook Pro.

+### Linux
+Build from source.
+See relevant section under Building.

 ## Reporting bugs
 Use this repository's [Issues](https://github.com/BradyBrenot/huestacean/issues) to report bugs or other problems.